 A block is list of semicolon-delimited statements, control structures, and declarations, surrounded by braces.
+A block may begin with a list of local import statements, as defined in §4.2 Imports.

+'''

-Block: "{" (Declaration | Statement) "}"
+Block: "{" Import (Declaration | Statement) "}"

+'''

 A statement is an assignment or specification, an invocation of a method, an instantiation of a class, a destructuring statement, a control structure, a control directive, or an assertion.